Plant Search » List of Hardy Subtropical Plants

 Echeveria 'Red Sky' is an improvement on the classic 'Perle von Nurnberg' with bold pink rosettes.

-The rare snow banana is a Musa relative with large, dramatic, paddle-shaped leaves w/ a distinct bluish cast hardy into zone 7b w/ protection.
+Ensete glaucum is a rare snow banana and a Musa relative with large, paddle-shaped leaves.
+Zone 7b hardy with protection.

 6-8' long paddle-like green leaves infused with rich burgundy red at least along the edges but, in full sun, throughout foliage.